- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 The Fastest Database in the West (HANA vs Oracle)?

-Although SAP obscures the fact that HANA cannot be 100% column oriented in design.
+Although SAP obscures the fact that HANA cannot be 100% column-based or column-oriented in design.

 Row-oriented databases are what is known as the relational database, but which is a row-based database.